-Ducks are best suited to outdoor living, they are not suitable for permanent indoor housing without outside access.
-The ultimate decision on what type of housing you choose will be dictated by size of flock, space available, cost, disease control and predator proofing.

-- A secure and well-ventilated house or pen is required and should be predator proof.
+Ducks are popular backyard pets and there are many choices for housing them.
+The ultimate decision on what type of housing you choose will be dictated by size of flock, space available, cost, disease control and predator proofing among other things.
+A secure and well-ventilated house or pen is required and should be predator proof.
 A 3-sided house is best to aid ventilation.
-Plenty of space should be provided: a minimum of 1.5-2m per duck if they are housed during the day or a minimum of 0.5-1m per duck for overnight accommodation.
-Shade should always be provided and protection from wind and adverse weather conditions. - Ducks are messy and produce a lot of droppings, so housing should be easy to clean.
+Plenty of space should be provided: a minimum of $1.5-2m^2$ per duck if they are housed during the day or a minimum of $0.5-1m^2$ per duck for overnight accommodation.
+Shade should always be provided, alongside protection from wind and adverse weather conditions.

+Ducks are messy and produce a lot of droppings, so housing should be easy to clean.
 The material on the ground is an important consideration.
 Concrete is acceptable as a base layer and allows easy cleaning, but it must be covered with substrate to prevent bumblefoot.
-Straw, wood shavings or rice hulls are all reasonable options but whatever is used should be dust free to avoid the risk of fungal respiratory infections. - Contact with wild birds should be minimised as they will eat the food and can carry diseases such as parasites and avian influenza.
+Straw, wood shavings or rice hulls are all reasonable options but whatever is used should be dust free to avoid the risk of fungal respiratory infections.

+Contact with wild birds should be minimised as they will eat the food and can carry diseases such as parasites and avian influenza.
 Predators such as dogs and foxes can be kept out with sturdy wire that extends 3 feet along the ground at the bottom.
 An overhang of wire at the top stops jumping over the wire.
 Rats and mice should be discouraged with vermin proof feeders.